-Spoon a fourth of the butter mixture into each apple.
-Place apples in 8-inch square baking dish.
+Spoon /4 of the butter mixture into each apple.
+Place apples in 8inch square baking dish.
 Sprinkle with brandy.
 Cover with vented plastic wrap.
-Microwave at High Power for 14 to 16 minutes, or until tender.
+Microwave at HIGH Power for 14 to 16 minutes, or until tender.
 Let stand, covered, for 5 minutes.
 Serve with whipped cream.